-Specials come from all walks of life – they could be teachers, taxi drivers, accountants, secretaries – or they may not have another job at all.
+Special constables come from all walks of life – they could be teachers, taxi drivers, accountants, secretaries – or they may not have another job at all.
 They volunteer for a minimum of 16 hours-a-month and form a vital link between the police and the local community.

 Special Constables are in a great position to help the local community and make it a safer place to live, free from fear.
-As a Special, you get a feeling of achievement and accomplishment at having done something to help others, while supporting regular officers and contributing to the local community.
+As a Special Constable, you get a feeling of achievement and accomplishment at having done something to help others, while supporting regular officers and contributing to the local community.

-Becoming a Special can help you to discover a lot about yourself.
+Becoming a Special Constable can help you to discover a lot about yourself.
 Aside from the satisfaction and enjoyment of the work itself, you will:

 • Learn new skills and abilities

 Joining the Special Constabulary opens up a world of opportunity for personal and professional advancement.
 Undergoing the training and then going out on patrol makes a welcome break from day-to-day life, bringing excitement and challenge with every day you volunteer.